Shockoe Hill Cemetery: History

-A 28 1/2-acre parcel was acquired by the city in 1799 for the main purpose of creating a burial ground for white persons.
-On that same city property, the City Poor-house was also established.
+The City of Richmond acquired a 28 and 1/2-acre parcel in 1799 for the main purpose of creating a burial ground for white persons.
+On that same property, the City also established a "Poor-house" for indigent citizens.
 The land was well outside the center core of the City, located on its northern edge and extending into Henrico County.
 The earliest interments made there were of people who died at the Poor-house.
-The parcel was divided to contain the walled Shockoe Hill Cemetery, and also a burial place for Richmonders of color, established on the northeast corner of 5th and Hospital streets, where burials began in 1816.
+The parcel eventually was divided to contain the walled Shockoe Hill Cemetery, and also a burial place for Richmonders of color, established on the northeast corner of 5th and Hospital streets, where burials began in 1816.
 This burial ground was originally composed of two adjacent one-acre plots, the "Burying Ground for Free People of Colour" and the "Burying Ground for Negroes" (Enslaved).
 Taken together, this ground for people of African descent (the Shockoe Hill African Burying Ground) was also greatly expanded over the following fifty years.
 The 1835 Plan of the City of Richmond shows an expansion of at least an acre to the slave burying ground.
-In 1850 when the city added 5 acres to the walled Shockoe Hill Cemetery, it also added 9 acres to what would come to be labeled on the 1853 Map of the County of Henrico as the "African Burying Ground", and additionally included the City Hospital grounds.
+In 1850, when the city added 5 acres to the walled Shockoe Hill Cemetery, it also added 9 acres to what would come to be labeled on the 1853 Map of the County of Henrico as the "African Burying Ground", and additionally included the City Hospital grounds.
 An 1816 plan of the city property also depicts the areas in which people of colour and white persons who died at the Poor-house were interred.

-This now-invisible "Shockoe Hill African Burying Ground", functioned as a segregated adjunct to Shockoe Hill Cemetery until it was closed to burials in 1879.
+This now-invisible Shockoe Hill African Burying Ground, functioned as a segregated adjunct to Shockoe Hill Cemetery until it was closed to burials in 1879.
 Its grounds eventually were disposed of by the city, some of which became part of the Hebrew Cemetery.
 This burying ground is today also referred to by some as the "2nd African Burial Ground" or "second African Burying Ground" and "African Burial Ground II".
 It has suffered numerous atrocities over time, and to this day continues to be threatened.
 Present threats include the DC2RVA high-speed passenger rail project, and the east-west Commonwealth Corridor, the proposed widening of I-64, as well as various infrastructure projects.